albertllousas/functional-domain-driven-design/README.md

 Functional programming advocates to separate data and behaviour, having [algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type) on one side and functions over them on the other.

-> FP clash with DDD because empowers anemic domain models.
+> FP clash with DDD because it empowers anemic domain models.

 **This is not true, at all.**